firoyj/firoyj.github.io/_posts/2024-07-21-api-fetch-call.md

   `reason_code`
   SOMETIMES
   **string, enum**
   Reason for a rejected decision.
 Populated when answer is rejected, otherwise ignored.
-Must be a 4-character code allowed from the [ISO 20022 externalized PaymentCancellationRejection1Code](https://www.iso20022.org/catalogue-messages/additional-content-messages/external-code-sets) list .
+Must be a 4-character code allowed from the [ISO 20022 externalized PaymentCancellationRejection1Code](https://www.iso20022.org/catalogue-messages/additional-content-messages/external-code-sets) list.

   `recall_amount`
   SOMETIMES